ngozzi/multiplex/README.md

 ## Build the Network
 For each of the three correlation considered, I evaluated correlation matrices between historical log-returns of stocks.
 Then I filtered these matrices using the Planar Maximally Filtered Graph algorithm (PMFG).
 A python version of this algorithm that I wrote for this project is included in the notebooks folder.
-These preprocessing activity yields 3 filtered, weighted, undirected networks that, cosidered together, form 3-layer multiplex network.
+These preprocessing activity yields 3 filtered, weighted, undirected networks that, cosidered together, form a 3-layer multiplex network.

 ## Multiplex Analysis
 I considered a few multiplex metrics to analyze the multiplex stocks network: